sbme-tutorials/finalproject_chessgame-team-fourteen/README.md

 ## Visit our repo:
 [github](https://github.com/sbme-tutorials/finalproject_chessgame-team-fourteen)_ChessGameOOP.
 ![limusa-cat-playing-chess](https://github.com/sbme-tutorials/finalproject_chessgame-team-fourteen/assets/127022375/d36d09ee-cb16-4f67-8bda-896cd45b34c3)
+## Instructions :
+please Know that we made a non traditional chess ,we change some rules of movement of pieces
+### Edited Rules:
+- For Pawn:pawn captures (eats) the squares diagonally or the piece in front.
+- For Bishop:The bishop can move any number of squares diagonally.
+- For Knight:The knight can move in an L shape with two squares horizontally or vertically, and then three squares in the perpendicular direction.
-### Let's Review the steps of this project
+### Let's Review the steps of this project!
 #### first: UML (class Diagram)
 Visualization can be a helpful tool to manage some part of a design process. and show the overall methods and fields
 //add uml
 #### second :GUI
-we use JavaSwing to make the gui of the game.
+- we use JavaSwing to make the gui of the game.
+- GUI chess game provides a convenient and accessible way for chess enthusiasts of all levels to enjoy the game and improve their skills.
 ##### here is the libraries used:
 ```
 import javax.swing.*;